Maaz-Code/JS-Countdown-Timer/README.md

 # JS-Countdown-Timer:
 Used basic HTML and Javascript.
-A countdown timer with time reference using 31st January 2021
+A countdown timer with time reference using 1st January 2023.
+Chech it here: <a href="https://maaz-code.github.io/JS-Countdown-Timer/">Link</a>.